WStoday City Guide Play Banner

 Browse a collection of world-renowned American art featuring works by Georgia O’Keeffe, Andy Warhol, and more throughout a 34,000-sqft historic home.
 Then, take a walk through the gardens and stop by the village of shops and restaurants.

-An affiliate of the North Carolina Museum of Art, this modern art museum showcases regional working artists in large-scale, indoor/outdoor settings.
+Formerly known as the Southeastern Center for Contemporary Art, the modern art museum is an affiliate of the North Carolina Museum of Art.
+It showcases regional working artists in large-scale, indoor/outdoor settings.

 Triad Cultural Arts Center, Inc., 1922 S. Martin Luther King Jr. Dr. | Free